QUICK STATS: Age 33. Height 5″10 (178cm). Bodyweight 240 lbs (109 kgs). Training since 1999.

 What do you do in your free time?

 Organize my thoughts into text documents.
-Explore life hacks.
 Clean stuff.
+Walk around aimlessly in my backyard.
 Be with my wife.

 What is the name Jujimufu?